-This holiday season, hit the road and find yourself in a winter wonderland.
+This chilly season, hit the road and find yourself in a winter wonderland.
 Kamloops offers ample activities to play outside and take in the fresh air.
 The wide-open spaces that surround our region mean you can frolic on snowy trails, whether that's by snowshoe, ski or snowboard.
-Holiday events help usher in a festive spirit, and lively shops and breweries provide a welcome respite from the elements.
+Seasonal events help usher in a wintery spirit, and lively restaurants and breweries provide a welcome respite from the elements.

 There's no shortage of ways to experience winter in Kamloops.
 So pack a bag and make the most of the season with the top 10 things to do this winter in Kamloops.